Security Services

 What is the average cost of a vacant property break-in in San Francisco?

-Is professional security for vacant properties a cost-effective solution in San Francisco?
+How much does professional security for vacant properties cost in San Francisco?